 Our emotions play a massive role in our ability to finish projects.
 When people show me their action lists, each task is linked back to a feeling (or multiple feelings at once).
 Underlying emotions turn out to be either the fuel or the brakes, for higher-level cognitive activities.
 If your tasks are competing, it’s as much about the emotions attached to those tasks, as the nature of the tasks themselves.

-- Which one task will advance the things that matter most to me?
+Which tasks will advance the things that matter most to me?

-An additional insight: be mindful not to over-weigh items with hard deadlines since often that means you’re prioritizing OPP (Other People’s Priorities).
+Be mindful not to over-weigh items with hard deadlines since that often means you’re prioritizing OPP (Other People’s Priorities).
 We make other people’s deadlines “hard”, and leave our own projects in the “squishy” deadline camp.
-We hate letting other people down, so other people’s stuff regularly comes first.
+We hate letting other people down, so other people's stuff regularly comes first.

 Reason #3: Too Many Things on Your Action List